kisakova/documentation/completeReference/overview/Products/MasterCatalogOverview.rst

 .. rubric:: Master catalog

 Master catalog is a tree structure the organises all products you are selling.
-A category may group the products of the same type or may enforce the unified selling strategy, special `visibility <../../Products/Products/managing-product-visibility.html>`_ and `SEO <../../completeReference/commonActions/index.html>`_ settings, `inventory management strategy <../../Inventory/ManageInventory/index.html>`_, and the `default product options <../../Products/Prodcuts/product-units-and-precision.html>`_ (units and the value precision) that best fit the resulting product family.
+A category may group the products of the same type or may enforce the unified selling strategy, special `visibility <../../completeReference/Products/Products/managing-product-visibility.html>`_ and SEO settings, `inventory management strategy <../../completeReference/Inventory/ManageInventory/index.html>`_, and the `default product options <../../completeReference/Products/Products/product-units-and-precision.html>`_ (units and the value precision) that best fit the resulting product family.

 Watch this short video to see how to set up a basic category structure: